MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e1-e3-e4.md

 ## <a name="why-dont-i-see-the-option-to-buy-add-ons"></a>Warum sehe ich die Option zum Kaufen von Add-Ons nicht?
 <a name="bkmk_how"> </a>

-In einigen Fällen wird die Option zum Kaufen von Skype for Business- und Microsoft Teams-Add-Ons im Office 365 Admin Center nicht angezeigt.
+In einigen Fällen wird die Option zum Erwerben von Skype Business Add-Ons im Office 365 Administrationscenter nicht angezeigt.

 - **Sie haben Office 365 Business Premium über GoDaddy bezogen**.
-In diesem Fall können Sie keine Skype for Business- und Microsoft Teams-Add-Ons kaufen.
+Sie können nicht in diesem Fall Skype Business Add-Ons kaufen.
 Müssen Sie auf den Plan E3 wechseln (die GoDaddy nicht verkauft wurde), und klicken Sie dann können Sie kaufen sie.
 [Kontaktieren des Office 365 Business-Supports - Administratorhilfe](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

-- **Sie verfügen über eine monatliche Verpflichtung, nicht über eine jährliche**.
-In einigen Fällen können Kunden mit einer monatlichen Verpflichtung die Add-Ons nicht kaufen (dies unterscheidet sich von der Zahlungsmethode, die monatlich sein kann).
-Dies ist ein bekanntes Problem, das wir reparieren.
-[Kontaktieren des Office 365 Business-Supports - Administratorhilfe](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).
+- **You have a monthly commitment instead of an annual commitment**.
+In some cases, customers who have a monthly commitment can't buy the add-ons (this is different from the payment method, which can be monthly).
+This is a known issue that we are fixing.
+[Contact support for business products - Admin Help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

     ![You may need an annual commitment to buy add-ons.](../../images/164579c2-f4df-4ae0-bd1d-bff12addb500.png)